Fall 2015 Courses

 Applying interdisciplinary knowledge and skills to a student internship project, through a variety of governmental and private settings both within and outside of Alaska.

-Permission from the University Honors College and approval by a faculty member acting as the internship advisor.
+Permission required from the University Honors College as well as approval by a faculty member acting as the internship advisor.

 HNRS A499 HONORS THESIS